JVHallam/vimrun/docs/future_features.md

 # Essential
 * Requirements before I move onto the next run:
     * I want each exercise group ( other than exit ) to have 32+ exercises
-        * Go through all of the exising exercises
-            * Break them down if need be

-        * Go through the "commands_to_add.md" list
-            * Add any that might bulk up the existing low count groups

         * Go through the flash cards and any that don't already have an exercise, make one